presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 Review the @git-changes and summarize the important changes that should be committed
 ```

-In this example, Cline retrieves the list of changed files in the current Git working directory and identifies candidates for commit.
+In this example, HAI retrieves the list of changed files in the current Git working directory and identifies candidates for commit.

 ### 7. Git Commit References